 Missing teeth disturb the function of your teeth, jaws, and even your digestive system.
 Your teeth function as a set; when even one tooth is extracted or lost, your other teeth may slip out of alignment.
 You can’t chew as efficiently when your teeth are in the wrong position, which may affect your digestion.

 Correctly aligned chewing also exerts positive pressure on your jawbone.
 The pressure reminds the bone to create new bone cells.
 Without the daily pressure of a tooth on the bone, the jaw atrophies near the gap.
 Missing teeth may also lead to:

 - Increased risk of infection

 - Speech impediments

 - Jaw pain, including temporomandibular joint disorder (TMJ)

 What happens during my procedure?

-Once the implant is solidly rooted, Dr. Audrey Sim measures you for a tooth-colored crown designed to fit over the posts.
-After the lab has created your tooth, Dr. Audrey Sim cements it in place.
+Once the implant is solidly rooted, Dr. Audrey Sim or Dr. Donald Ross measure you for a tooth-colored crown designed to fit over the posts.
+After the lab has created your tooth, Dr. Audrey Sim or Dr. Donald Ross cements it in place.
 Your new tooth functions and looks just like a real tooth.
 You clean it and treat it the same way you would a natural tooth.